 My older sister and three younger brothers and I didn’t always get along when we were young.
 In fact, there was a lot of yelling and carrying on at our house.
 Now, though, we love getting together and are always there for each other.
 We’re friends as well as siblings.
 There’s still a lot of noise and carrying on when we’re together.
 But that’s because we laugh a lot.

 Singing is my favorite hobby.
 I sing in a chorus of about eighty people.
 We perform all kinds of music from Bach and Beethoven to Broadway and the Beatles.
 I also sing in a "girl group" of six women.
 It's a lot of work and a lot of fun.

 I find that one of the best parts of writing is learning about all sorts of things.
 So far, I've learned about aviation and forest fires and soil conservation.
 I've learned about the 1930s and the 1940s.
 I've studied up on the court process and impeachment and investigative journalism.
-I was able to write about pilots, conservation, and a political scandal because I did a lot of research.
+I've talked to people who were treated horribly because of the color of their skin but are still positive, kind people.
+I was able to write about pilots, conservation, a political scandal, and injustice because I did a lot of research.
 We history people like doing research.
 Just like singing in a chorus, it’s a lot of work and a lot of fun.
 I suppose that’s true of many things.

 There are CCC sites all over the country.
 You can find them in every state.

-It's a strange sort of picture to take, but I needed it for Conspiracy.
+It's a strange picture, but I needed it for Conspiracy.
 It's the garage where the reporter and his source met in the middle of the night and it's not far from where I live.

 Here I am at the Civil Rights Memorial in Richmond, standing with giants